-Historically, the State of Arizona has imposed a flat tax of 0.18 cents per gallon of gasoline, designated to fund a restricted fund dedicated to transportation-related purposes.
+Historically, the State of Arizona has imposed a flat tax of 0.18 cents per gallon of gasoline, designated and restricted to fund transportation-related projects.
 In recent years, a portion of the excise taxes collected from adult-use marijuana sales has also been channeled into this restricted fund.
 The distribution of this tax revenue is determined by a formula that allocates one-half of the monies based on the Town's population relative to all incorporated cities and towns within the state, and the remaining half relative to the Town's population compared to those within Maricopa County.